the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Gen. Concepts.md

 ## Resource Management
 > Process Management

-Operations involved in process management.
+Activities involved in process management.
 - Creating and terminating both user and system processes
 - Scheduling processes and threads on the CPUs
 - Suspending and resuming processes
 - Providing mechanisms for process synchronization
-- Providing mechanisms for process communication
+- Providing mechanisms for inter-process communication

 > Memory Management

 To utilize computer resources, computers must keep several processes in memory, this creates a need for memory management.

+A major activity involed is **Allocating and deallocating memory space**.
+Dynamic memory allocation.

 > I/O System Management
+- Handling I/O exceptions or Interrupts
+- Kernel I/O Subsystem